-Target Entity Buyer Purchase Price (in USD) Bell Racing USA LLC Racing Force USA Inc. 570,236 Head Protection Technologies LLC 2SM Inc. 128,327 Head Pro Tech LLC 2SM Inc. 48.157 consideration paid and the existing book value of the minority interests was recognized directly in the shareholders' equity attributable to the Group (386,685 Euro).
+Target Entity ntity Buyer Purc Bell Racing USA LLC Racing Force USA Inc. 570,236 Head Protection Technologies LLC 2SM Inc. 128,327 Head Pro Tech LLC 2SM Inc. 48,157

 After these transactions, all the companies included in the consolidation area are 100% controlled by the Group.

 In accordance with IAS 27, these transactions have been accounted for as transactions between owners in equity, without any profit or loss recognized in the income statement.
-The difference between the fair value of the
+The difference between the fair value of the consideration paid and the existing book value of the minority interests was recognized directly in the shareholders' equity attributable to the Group (386,685 Euro).